What is Docker? How Does It Work?

 Article Thumbnail

-Before knowing about Docker, we need to have an idea about Virtual Machines and why those VM’s can be replaced by Docker.
-Virtual Machine can be defined as Virtualization or emulation of the physical computer system.
-VM’s are often referred to as guests while the physical system they run is referred as host.
+Before knowing about Docker, we need to have an idea about Virtual Machines and why they can be replaced by Docker.
+A Virtual Machine can be defined as the Virtualization or emulation of the physical computer system.
+VMs are often referred to as guests, while the physical system they run is referred to as the host.

-Virtualization makes it possible to create multiple Virtual Machines (VM) each having their own Operating System and applications on a single physical machine.
-VM requires light weight software layer called Hypervisor to coordinate between it and underlying physical hardware.
-Though several VM’s running at a time speaks about efficiency, they lead to unstable performance.
-As the guest Operating System (OS) would have its own kernel, set of libraries, and dependencies, this would utilize a large part of system resources.
-Applications installed on VMs are tied to the underlying hardware, moving a VM to another machine requires new configurations, new applications bugs, and reinstallation of the entire environment.
+Virtualization makes it possible to create multiple virtual machines (VMs), each with its own operating system and applications on a single physical machine.
+VM requires a lightweight software layer called Hypervisor to coordinate between it and underlying physical hardware.
+Though several VMs running simultaneously speak about efficiency, they lead to unstable performance.
+The guest Operating System (OS) would have its own kernel, set of libraries, and dependencies, which would utilize a large part of system resources.
+Applications installed on VMs are tied to the underlying hardware; moving a VM to another machine requires new configurations, new application bugs, and reinstallation of the entire environment.
 VM’s can also be slow to boot.
-The concept of Containerization helps to overcome above mentioned flaws.
+The concept of Containerization helps to overcome the above-mentioned flaws.
 Docker is one of those containerization platforms.

 Docker:

 Docker is an open-source software that originated to streamline application development.
 It comes under the category of PAAS (platform-as-a-service) products that helps to create virtual environments for developing, deploying, and testing applications by using containers.
-Container refers to the lightweight, stand-alone, and executable package of a piece of software that contains all the libraries, configuration files, dependencies, and other necessary parameters to operate the application.
+Container refers to the lightweight, stand-alone, and executable software package containing all the libraries, configuration files, dependencies, and other necessary parameters to operate the application.

 How Docker Works: